zeffii/Precursor/README.md

 The current level of indentation is detected and used to make sure the rewrite happens where expected.

 #### Comments?
-Please use the issue tracker, i'll respond when time permits.
+Please use the issue tracker, I'll respond when time permits.